You’ve got to take a look at these new teacher must-haves and classroom essentials!

 Thank you cards come in various designs.

-You can find affordable, stylish ones like these cute rustic cards that are great to use for any occasion.
+You can find affordable, stylish ones that are great to use for any occasion.

 5. Paper Filing Pocket Chart

 Not yet ready to invest your money into a bunch of baskets for organizing your paper system?

 Until you come up with a more set system (or hey, this could be your system!), use this simple-to-use paper filing pocket chart.

 It hangs easily on the wall.
 Each little slot has a place to insert a label with whatever themes/topics tickle your fanny.

 Park in the individual slots graded papers, papers to be distributed to students, lesson plans, notes to go home, homework, whatever!

 I’m a huge fan of the organize-all-my-papers-in-one-place paper filing pocket chart as it’s a great way to quickly organize things before you have a set paper organization system in place>